AlbertoBasalo/aidd/generators/1-software-analyst/input/5-AstroBookings-Technical_requirements-CFO-letter.md

 We want web applications with the latest `Angular` versions and API services with Nest.js.

-We use a managed `git` repository to trace the code's evolution and the history of functional evolutionary changes.

 We want to have a model of the domain that represents the entities and their relationships, regardless of whether they are relational or non-relational databases.

 We want a system diagram (in ASCII art) showing the different deployable components and how they communicate.